askui/askui/docs/docs/general/06-Tutorials/setup-android.md

 To install the ADBKeyboard on your device,

-1. Download the ADB-Keyboard package from [this GitHub Repo](https://github.com/senzhk/ADBKeyBoard/releases/tag/v2.0) *(Important: Version 2.0)*
+1. Download the ADBKeyboard package from [this GitHub Repository](https://github.com/senzhk/ADBKeyBoard/releases/tag/v2.0) *(Important: Version 2.0)*
 2. Unzip it.
 3. Find your device: